Bobby-Davis/CS-499-Computer-Science-Capstone/category-1-software-engineering-design/README.md

 - Reserve animals for service
 - Print lists of available animals

-This version used simple `ArrayList` structures, relied on colse input/output, and lacked persistance, Modular structure, and separation of concerns.
+This version used simple `ArrayList` structures, relied on console input/output, and lacked persistance, Modular structure, and separation of concerns.

 ---